DLXPlugins/highlight-and-share/readme.txt

 This plugin is intended to be highly flexible in selecting content areas (via the Plugin's settings).

-The plugin also has a Gutenberg block that is a click-to-share piece.
+The plugin also has a Gutenberg block that is a click-to-share/click-to-tweet piece.

 If you have a feature request, <a href="https://github.com/ronalfy/highlight-and-share/issues">please add a GitHub issue</a>.